wolfenrain/stateless/README.md

 ## Introduction

 The goal of this package is to see if we can have state management without having to care about state management.
-The learning curve of `stateless` should be at a minimal, knowledge developers have from the standard Flutter APIs should be transferable, like `initState`, `dispose` and `build`.
+The learning curve of Stateless should be at a minimal, knowledge developers have from known Flutter APIs should be transferable, like `initState`, `dispose` and `build`.

 ## Getting Started